Pollination: By rain

 Rain pollination is used by a small percentage of plants.
 Heavy rain discourages insect pollination and damages unprotected flowers, but can itself disperse pollen of suitably adapted plants, such as Ranunculus flammula, Narthecium ossifragum, and Caltha palustris.
 In these plants, excess rain drains allowing the floating pollen to come in contact with the stigma.
 In some orchids ombrophily occurs, and rain water splashes cause the anther cap to be removed, allowing for the pollen to be exposed.
 After exposure, raindrops causes the pollen to be shot upward, when the stipe pulls them back, and then fall into the cavity of the stigma.
 Thus, for the orchid Acampe rigida, this allows the plant to self-pollinate, which is useful when biotic pollinators in the environment have decreased.

 Switching methods

-It is possible for a plant have varying pollination methods, including both biotic and abiotic pollination.
+It is possible for a plant to have varying pollination methods, including both biotic and abiotic pollination.
 The orchid Oeceoclades maculata uses both rain and butterflies, depending on its environmental conditions.